F5EMEA/oltra/use-cases/cis-examples/cis-crd/VirtualServer/PolicyCRD/README.md

 kubectl apply -f vs-with-policy-xff.yml
 ```

-Confirm that the VS CRD is deployed correctly.
+Confirm that the VirtualServer resources is deployed correctly.
 You should see `Ok` under the Status column for the VirtualServer that was just deployed.
 ```
-kubectl get vs
+kubectl get f5-vs
 ```

 On the BIGIP we created a profile called `http-xff` on the common partition that adds the client IP as an HTTP header (x-forwarded-for) before forading the transaction to the backend.
 This profile has been reference on the PolicyCRD.